DataWithMowa/E2E_Python_Analysis/README.md

 <details>
   <summary>Click to expand</summary>
  <br>
 - fwd_a_fixed: (Fixed Forward Charge), a fixed cost for shipping a package from the origin to the destination.
-It's the primary fee for the courier service.
+It's the primary fee for the courier service rendered.

 - fwd_a_additional: (Additional Forward Charge), an additional charge added to the standard shipping cost due to specific circumstances or service requirements such as special handling, remote area delivery, faster delivery service, fuel surcharge, etc.

-- rto_a_fixed: (Return To Origin Fixed Charge), a fixed fee charged by the courier when a package has to be returned to the sender.
+- rto_a_fixed: (Return To Origin Fixed Charge), a fixed fee charged by Sureway Couriers when a package has to be returned to the sender.
 It's an extra cost incurred due to the failed delivery and the return process.

 - rto_a_aditional: (Return To Origin Additional Charge), The key difference from "rto_a_fixed" is that this charge is not a fixed amount.
 It's a variable charge added to the cost of returning the package and it only applies if an RTO occurs.
 Because it's not "fixed," the amount of the RTO charge will vary depending on some factors like distance of return, weight or dimension of package, courier policies, courier pricing structures, etc.

-- AWB Code: (Air WayBill Code), a unique identification number assigned to each air shipment, like a tracking number for your package.
+- AWB Code: (Air WayBill Code), a unique identification number assigned to each air shipment, like a tracking number for a package.
 It contains vital information about the shipment and allows it to be tracked throughout its journey.

 - ORDER ID: A unique number assigned to a specific order written in an invoice or shipping label.

 - Charged Weight: Shipping costs are primarily determined by weight and size.
-Couriers use the "charged weight" to account for both the weight and size of your package and use it to decide how much to charge you for shipping.
+Sureway Couriers use the "charged weight" to account for both the weight and size of your package and use it to decide how much to charge for shipping.

 - Warehouse Pincode: This is the pincode of the warehouse where the shipment originates.
 It's the starting point of the package's journey.